Social Media Privacy Ranking 2024

 Data breaches are one of the worst-case scenarios for social media platforms and, more importantly, their users.
 Given how much data these companies have regarding their users, it getting into the wrong hands can have serious consequences.

 Incogni’s researchers found that Twitch, X (Twitter), LinkedIn, and Facebook have all experienced data breaches or leaks.
-With 4 data breach incidents, LinkedIn received 10 penalty points after adjustment for relative weight.
+With 4 data breaches and leaks that resulted in the exposure of user data, LinkedIn received 10 penalty points after adjustment for relative weight.
 X (Twitter) and Facebook are tied for second place in terms of data breaches, with two breaches each, receiving 5 penalty points each in our ranking.
 Lastly, Twitch, which saw one data breach, received 2.5 points.
 Other platforms were seemingly able to avoid these incidents.

 Fines are a reflection of past failures to meet legal requirements.
 Our researchers investigated which platforms received how many privacy-related fines from governments (non-governmental legal action was not considered).
 Given that laws vary from country to country, we did not consider the amount fined, just the number of fines.